pawelqbera/FlashrrApp/README.md

 - add searching cards by tags
 - add "previous" and "next" card navigation into detailed card view
 - removing collections (additional confirmation required)
+- improve the pagination displaying in the "list" view mode

 ## Currently working on Flashrr 0.3.0, Vanilla, Spaghetti